Latest Posts

 A design brief is a document that describes the look and feel of a product or service.
 It’s often used to communicate a project’s desired user experience and visual language.

 A brief can be a bit of a daunting task for many designers.
-This is especially true when you are trying to write one for the first time.
+This is especially true when trying to write one for the first time.
 But with a little guidance and preparation, it’s not impossible to create a great design brief.
-Your brief will include everything from your project name and logo, to your brand identity, to your target market and demographic.
+Your brief will include everything from your project name and logo to your brand identity and target market and demographic.

 Create A Design Brief